Last updated on October 21st, 2023 at 03:09 am

 The law also states that no city or county can impose age limits on who can purchase and carry certain types of knives as long as those individuals meet federal requirements for purchasing firearms and ammunition (18 years old).

-Finally, municipalities are prohibited from passing ordinances that would allow them to confiscate weapons without due process rights being provided first; meaning police officers cannot take away someone’s knife without probable cause and must follow proper procedures before doing so.
+Municipalities are prohibited from passing ordinances that would allow them to confiscate weapons without due process rights being provided first.
+This means police officers cannot take away someone’s knife without probable cause and must follow proper procedures before doing so.

 Penalties for Violating Knife Laws in North Carolina

 In North Carolina, individuals who violate knife laws may face civil or criminal penalties.
-Civil penalties for violating knife laws can include fines and other forms of financial restitution.
-For example, if an individual is found to be in possession of a prohibited type of knife, they may be required to pay a fine as punishment.
-Criminal penalties for violating knife laws are more severe and can include jail time or other punishments depending on the severity or frequency of violations committed by an individual offender.
+Civil penalties typically involve monetary fines imposed on those who violate state-level knife regulations, and criminal penalties can include jail time or other punishments depending on the severity or frequency of violations.

 Civil Penalties for Violating Knife Laws